NCERT Exemplar Class 10 Science Solutions Chapter 16 Management of Natural Resources

 Answer:

-(i) Uneven distribution: Some parts of our country have high resources of water whereas other parts suffer from chronic water shortage.
+(i) Uneven distribution: Some parts of our country have high water resources of water whereas other parts suffer from chronic water shortage.
 This causes floods in some regions and drought in other regions.

 (iv) The changing lifestyle of people increases the consumption of water, especially in urban areas.